patrickfleith/datapipes/README.md

 1. Browse the notebooks.
 2. Open them in Google Colab using the links.
-3. Make sure to set your API keys in the Colab Secrets were needed, and your hugging face token as well (read/write access).
+3. In some notebooks you may need to set API keys or your Hugging Face token in order to interact with LLMs from OpenAI, Anthropic, and Google, or to interact with your huggingface hub.
 4. Run, explore, and modify to suit your needs!

 ## LLM Usage Basics